hcai-mms/hcai-mms.github.io/_persons/eckert.md

 # - "undergrad": Undergraduate Students
 # - "phdgrad": PhD Graduates
 # - "alumni": Other Alumni
-role: former
+role: raPhD

-email:  christian.ganhoer@jku.at # this is your work e-mail address
+email: hannah.eckert@jku.at # this is your work e-mail address
-image: /assets/images/team_colored/ganhoer.jpg # insert the relative link to your profile image
+image: /assets/images/team_colored/placeholder.png # insert the relative link to your profile image
 organization: Johannes Kepler University Linz # usually you leave this unchanged, but if your have a different organization, feel free to change the property
-position: Student Research Assistant # This is the position that you have within your organization. e.g. "Project Assistant", "University Assistant", "Technical Support", "Student Research" (or whatever Marc tells you^^)
+position: PhD Student # This is the position that you have within your organization. e.g. "Project Assistant", "University Assistant", "Technical Support", "Student Research" (or whatever Marc tells you^^)
 ####

-# cg_website: "https://www.jku.at/en/institute-of-computer-graphics/about-us/team/marc-streit/" # if you add this link, there won't be a local page for your profile, but you would be redirected to another website (usually you would link your profile in the cg website)
+# cg_website: "https://www.jku.at/en/institute-of-computer-graphics/about-us/team/marc-streit/" # if you add this link, there won't be a local page for your profile, but you would be redirected to another website (usually you would link your profile in the cg website)ddddd

 #### the following fields are optional.
 It is recommended to add as much information as possible, since otherwise your page would look empty ;)